In this tutorial, we will see how to convert a PIE executable into a library.

 Well done!

-Note the usage of the -fvisibility=hidden flag.
-It makes the compiler not automatically export functions, like the check_found one.
-By opening crackme101.bin with LIEF, we can check that no functions are exported:
+Note the use of the -fvisibility=hidden flag.
+It prevents the compiler from automatically exporting functions, such as check_found.
+Opening crackme101.bin with LIEF confirms that no functions are exported:

 >>> import lief